Introduction to MySQL add user

 Conclusion

-The root is the default user created in MySQL at the time of the installation of MySQL.
-However, we can create multiple new users by using the CREATE USER query statement in MySQL.
+During the installation of MySQL, the system creates the root user as the default user.
+However, using the CREATE USER query statement in MySQL, we can create multiple new users.
 This method provides flexibility to specify user-related properties and other details required while user creation in MySQL.
 However, when a new user is created in MySQL, it does not have any privileges assigned to it.
 Hence, it can’t perform any operations on the database or its contents and can neither access the contents.
 For this, we need to grant privileges to the user.

 Recommended Articles